liudesheng9/md_tool/README.md

   The pipeline rejects stage-level input paths; the first input comes only from `-i`.
 - Each stage reuses the same in-memory Markdown, eliminating temporary files unless `-o/--output` is used.
 - Stage execution is logged to `stderr`, and progress indicators (e.g. from `translate-md`) remain visible.
-- A pipeline-level `-o/--output` writes the final artifact; otherwise output is rendered to `stdout` unless `--no-output` is provided.
+- A pipeline-level `-o/--output` writes the final artifact.
+Without that (or stage-level outputs), the pipeline runs silently and does not render Markdown to `stdout`.
-- Stage-level `-o/--output <path>` writes files for that stage only (and suppresses rendering of that stage’s result).
+- Stage-level `-o/--output <path>` writes files for that stage only.
+Inside pipelines it’s mandatory when the command is the final stage (e.g., final `split`/`format-newlines`).
-  Inside pipelines it’s only mandatory when that command is the final stage (e.g., final `split`/`format-newlines`).
+- `--no-output` is retained for compatibility but has no effect now that pipelines never render automatically.

 ## Usage Examples